INSIGHT-Turkey turned up heat on banks after standoff over bad loans

 But the consultant said banks were more likely to accelerate restructuring so they “can get away with setting aside less provisions for potential losses.”

-While an index of Turkish banks has fallen 2.3% since the BDDK’s announcement, state banks, which shouldered a bump in lending in the first half of the year, may ultimately benefit.
+While an index of Turkish banks has fallen 2.3% since the BDDK’s announcement, state banks, which shouldered a bump in lending in the first half of the year, may see some benefits.

-“This was the decision state banks were waiting for,” the banker said.

-The NPL ratios of big private banks, such as Yapi Kredi at 5.9% at mid-year, are markedly higher than that of state banks, such as Ziraat at 2.1%. ($1 = 5.6918 liras)
+The NPL ratios of big private banks, such as Yapi Kredi at 5.9% at mid-year, are markedly higher than those of state banks, such as Ziraat Bank at 2.1%. ($1 = 5.6918 liras)

 Additional reporting by Nevzat Devranoglu in Ankara and Tom Arnold in London; Writing by Jonathan Spicer; Editing by Alexander Smith